danielharrell/does_music_move/does_music_move.md

 music, but more generally, with our experience of the world.
 For we talk, and think, not just as if music moved, but as if *anything* moved.
 But this too involves a kind of nonsense, known since the time of Parmenides and Zeno.
-Space preventing the melody from moving continuously through it, and to remain unchanged through every change of place.
-But these are not sufficient to distinguish the sense in which something merely occupies every such place from a sense in which it is indeed moving through every such place. space from the sense in which it moves through space.
-Space prevents the melody from being spatial, to be contained by space.
-Space allows what moves to be contained by it.
-But this is not what it means to move in space, but to occupy space.
-Space allows what inhabits it to be spatial.
-But in this sense space is occupied by hand rather than traveled through by hand.
-(Perhaps use containing language.)
-To see this, consider again why there really isn't a space for music to move in, but there is a space for our hand to move in: because if there were, it would allow a melody, like it allows our hand, to move continuously rather than discretely.
-But this means it would allow a melody, like it allows our hand, to be what it is in space without having to become so, and to remain what it is, unchanged, through every change of place. , rather than having to become so what it is musiof motion makes nonsense of the space music moves in is nonsensical, on the analysis above.
-It forces the melody to move discretely rather than continuously, and in a becoming of what it is, doesn't allow for a melody, for example, to *be* what it is there isn't a space for the melody to move in.
-And when we characterized this space earlier as allowing the hand but not the melody to *be* what it is in space without having to become so, and to remain what it is, unchanged, through every change of place, our earlier description of such a space for the hand is really of the space the hand stays unmoved in, stays still, True, we supposed there were such a space for the hand in our earlier analysis, And the space we spoke of before was really just the space it stays still in, the space we might say it *occupies*, and which allows it to *be* what it is without having to become so, and to remain what it is, unchanged, through every change of place.
-And we can again put this new analysis of our hand's motion in simpler terms, that better capture the nonsense of the space that anything seems to moves in.
-For in case of anything, we see a motion between places that never move, of something that occupies those places.
-But this implies that we see motion, without seeing anything move.
-So how, in that case, could there *be* any motion to see?
+And it proves to be the same kind of nonsense we encountered in the supposed movement of music.

+To see this, recall my earlier account of why there really isn't a space for a melody to move in.
+For the melody, in this respect, is temporal rather than spatial.
+It is composed of the places, or notes, it moves between; and can only be what it is by becoming so.
+So there isn't a space, strictly speaking, for it *move* in, with the continuity or identity of truly spatial things like our hand, for example, in following that melody.
+But while our hand may be spatial in this respect, the *motion* of our hand is temporal, just like the melody.
+It too is composed of the places moved between, and can only be what it is by becoming so.
+But this implies that there isn't really a space for our hand to move in, or indeed for anything to move in.
+There is only a space for it to be contained in, and to occupy, over the course of its motion, at every place composing that motion.
+Space, in other words, can only comprehend the path of the motion, not the motion itself.

+Or to put this point again in the different way that captures the nonsense more strongly: if there really were a space for our hand to move in, then there would be a hand to see, in the space where we see it move.
+But there isn't, it turns out---and this is generally true, of anything we see move.
+For we see this motion being made from place to unmoving place, by something occupying each such place in turn, without seeing anything further, to which we might attribute *the motion* between places, rather than just the occupancy of those places.
+So we see motion, without seeing anything making the motion.
+But how, then, could there *be* any motion to see?
 And what could be making it?

-One answer to these questions, the kind of answer Zeno might give, is that there *isn't* any motion to see.
+One answer to these questions, the kind of answer
+Zeno might give, is that there *isn't* any motion to see.
 When we think we see something move, all we really see is that it occupies different places at different times.
 And the appearance of motion in this, is something like the appearance of motion on a movie screen, projected from a succession of stills, each of a single place and time, that happens too rapidly for us to detect.
-But this kind of answer to the question leads to a second answer, found for example in mathematical calculus, in which there
+But this kind of answer to the question leads to a second answer, found for example in mathematical calculus, in which there *is* a motion to see.
-*is* a motion to see.
-For suppose that when we think we see something move, all we really see is that it occupies different places at different times.
+When we see something move, all we see, true, is that something occupies different places at different times.
 Still, there turn out to be more such places---infinitely more, in fact---than we could ever arrange from one to the next, as if on a strip of film.
 The places are many enough, that is, to form a *real* continuum, beyond the mere appearance of one in a rapid enough succession from one place to the next.
 And this makes for a real continuity in the motion we think we see, giving it all the reality it needs.

 There is a sense, however, in which this second answer misses the point.
-For the continuum in question again belongs to the motion's path rather than the motion itself.
+For the continuity in question belongs to the motion's path rather than to the motion itself.
 And indeed, the way this path is proved to form a continuum---for example, in Dedekind---is by analogy to a line, undivided by time, where every point upon it is present at